Holy Cross Mortuary

 The Catholic funeral expresses our faith in Jesus' resurrection and hope for our own resurrection.
 There are two purposes for a Catholic funeral: 1) to pray for the salvation of the deceased person, and 2) to help lead the person's loved ones from grief to a deeper faith in the resurrection.
 We must keep in mind that the funeral Mass is governed by the rubrics of the Church's liturgy.
 We are not at liberty to make changes, or to introduce non-religious elements into the Holy Sacrifice of the Mass.
 However, the vigil at the funeral home can provide ample time for "celebrations of life" or remembering the deceased with songs, symbols, traditions, eulogies, etc. as the family desires.
 Some of these things may also be done at the cemetery after the priest completes the Rite of Commital.

-In years past, cremation was not permitted because it was seen as a denial of the resurrection of the human body.
-Today, the Catholic Church does permit cremation as long as it is not chosen for reasons that contradict our faith.
+The Church continues to prefer the practice of burying the bodies of the deceased, because this shows a greater esteem towards the deceased.
+Nevertheless, cremation is not prohibited unless it was chosen for reasons contrary to Christian doctrine.
 If cremation of the remains is desired, this should take place after the funeral Mass.
 If cremation can not be delayed until after the funeral Mass, cremated remains can be brought to the church in a singular enclosed vessel (urn).
 Cremated remains must be properly buried in a cemetery or placed in a columbarium.
-This is meant to show respect and reverence for the human body and hope for the resurrection.
+It is not permitted to scatter the ashes of the faithful departed in the air, on land, at sea, or in some other way, nor may they be preserved in mementos, pieces of jewelry, or other objects.
+The conservation of the ashes of the departed in a domestic residence is not permitted.
+Such resrictions are meant to show respect and reverence for the human body and hope for the resurrection.
 It is forbidden to hold Catholic funeral rites unless the family plans to give the remains a proper burial.
 Even if a loved one has requested their ashes to be scattered or distributed, we have an obligation to bury our loved ones according to our belief in the resurrection of the body.
 It is neither unloving or disrespectful to the deceased to do something contrary to their wishes, but rather it is a spiritual work of mercy.
 What matters most is their eternal rest in God's presence, which is not at all affected if their exact wishes are not carried out during the funeral.